Sethathi/PictureOnMap/README.md

 # PictureOnMap

-Simple Android app shows you where a piture was taken on a map
+Simple Android app shows you where a piture was taken on a map.